jrandj/redhat/README.md

 1. Find and retrieve container images from a remote registry

+	* A container is used for running multiple isolated applications on the same hardware.
+Unlike a virtual machine, containers share the host systems operating system.
+This is more lightweight but a little less flexible.

+	* Podman is a container engine developed by Redhat.
+Podman is an alternative to the well-known container engine Docker.
+It is used to directly manage pods and container images.
+The Podman Command Line Interface (CLI) uses the same commands as the Docker CLI.
+Docker is not officially supported in RHEL 8.

+	* To search for an image in a remote repository and download it:
+        ```shell
+        dnf install podman -y
+        podman search httpd # note that docker.io/library/httpd has 3000+ stars
+        podman pull docker.io/library/httpd
+        ```

 1. Inspect container images

+	* To view images after they have been downloaded:
+	    ```shell
+        podman images
+        ```

+	* To inspect an image using Podman:
+        ```shell
+        podman inspect -l # -l gets the latest container
+        ```

+	* To inspect an image in a remote registry using Skopeo:
+        ```shell
+        dnf install skopeo -y
+		skopeo inspect docker://registry.fedoraproject.org/fedora:latest
+        ```

 1. Perform container management using commands such as podman and skopeo

+	* The man page for Podman and bash-completion can be used to provide more details on the usage of Podman.

+	* To view the logs for a container:
+        ```shell
+        podman logs -l
+        ```

+	* To view the pids for a container:
+        ```shell
+        podman top -l
+        ```

 1. Perform basic container management such as running, starting, stopping, and listing running containers

+	* To start, stop and remove a container:
+        ```shell
+		podman run -dt -p 8080:80/tcp docker.io/library/httpd # redirect requests on 8080 to 80
+	    podman ps -a # view container details, use -a to see all
+	    # check using 127.0.0.1:8080 on a browser
+	    podman stop af1fc4ca0253 # container ID from podman ps -a
+	    podman rm af1fc4ca0253
+        ```

 1. Run a service inside a container

+	* A Dockerfile can be used to create a custom container:
+        ```shell
+        sudo setsebool -P container_manage_cgroup on
+		vi Dockerfile
+		# contents of Dockerfile
+        #####
+        #FROM registry.access.redhat.com/ubi8/ubi-init
+		#RUN yum -y install httpd; yum clean all; systemctl enable httpd;
+		#RUN echo "Successful Web Server Test" > /var/www/html/index.html
+		#RUN mkdir /etc/systemd/system/httpd.service.d/; echo -e '[Service]\nRestart=always' > /etc/systemd/system/httpd.service.d/httpd.conf
+		#EXPOSE 80
+        #####
+		podman build -t mysysd .
+		podman run -d --name=mysysd_run -p 80:80 mysysd
+		podman ps # confirm that container is running
+        ```

+	* Note that the SELinux boolean referred to above can be found using:
+	    ```shell
+		getsebool -a | grep "container"
+        ```

+	* Note that the registry above is the Podman Universal Base Image (UBI) for RHEL 8.

 1. Configure a container to start automatically as a systemd service

+	* Podman was not originally designed to bring up an entire Linux system or manage services for such things as start-up order, dependency, checking, and failed service recovery.
+That is the job of an initialisation system like systemd.

+	* By setting up a systemd unit file on your host computer, you can have the host automatically start, stop, check the status, and otherwise manage a container as a systemd service.
+Many Linux services are already packaged for RHEL to run as systemd services.

+	* To configure a container to run as a systemd service:
+        ```shell
+		sudo setsebool -P container_manage_cgroup on
+        podman run -d --name httpd-server -p 8080:80 # -d for detached, -p for port forwarding
+		podman ps # confirm the container is running
+		vi /etc/systemd/system/httpd-container.service
+        # contents of httpd-container.service
+        #####
+        #[Unit]
+        #Description=httpd Container Service
+		#Wants=syslog.service
+		#
+		#[Service]
+		#Restart=always
+		#ExecStart=/usr/bin/podman start -a httpd-server
+		#ExecStop=/usr/bin/podman stop -t 2 httpd-server
+		#
+		#[Install]
+		#WantedBy=multi-user.target
+        #####
+		systemctl start httpd-container.service
+		systemctl status httpd-container.service # confirm running
+		systemctl enable httpd-container.service # will not run as part multi-user.target
+        ```

+	* Note that other systemd services can be viewed in `/etc/systemd/system` and used as examples.

 1. Attach persistent storage to a container

+	* To attach persistant storage to a container:
+        ```shell
+		ls /dev/sda1 # using this disk
+		mkdir -p /home/containers/disk1
+		podman run --privileged -it -v /home/containers/disk1:/mnt docker.io/library/httpd /bin/bash #  --privileged to allow with SELinux, -it for interactive terminal, -v to mount, and provide a terminal
+        ```

 ### Exercises